argilla-io/argilla/docs/_source/guides/llms/practical_guides/collect_responses.md

 If your dataset does have records with more than one `submitted` response, you will need to unify the responses before using the data for training.

-Ratings often represent a subjective value, meaning that there is no wrong or right answer for these questions.
+Ratings often represent a subjective value, meaning that there is no wrong or right answer to these questions.
 However, since a `RatingQuestion` has a closed set of options, their results can help with visualizing the disagreement between annotators.
 On the other hand, texts are unique and subjective, making it almost impossible that two annotators will give the same answer for a `TextQuestion`.
 For this reason, we don't recommend using these responses to measure disagreements.

 If you want to do an initial exploration of the responses, you can use your preferred library for plotting data.
-Here are some simple examples of some visualisations that you could do to evaluate the potential disagreement between annotators:
+Here are some simple examples of some visualizations that you could do to evaluate the potential disagreement between annotators:

 ```python
 # plot 1: submitted responses per record